Rural Glencoe man's home hit by Friday's tornado

 “I didn’t really have any time to think about it,” he said.
 “Just get downstairs, and within two minutes or so it was done and gone with already.”

 Kevin Mathews, McLeod County Emergency Management director, said there were two confirmed tornadoes Friday evening.
-The first touched down just east of State Highway 15 near 110th Street, about a half mile east of Lake Marion.
-It touched down in a field, and the damage it caused was to crops.
-The tornado was an EF0, on the ground for 1.75 miles, had a width of 300 yards and estimated peak windows of 85 mph.
+The first touched down in a field just east of State Highway 15 near 110th Street, about a half mile east of Lake Marion, causing damage to crops.
+The tornado was an EF0, on the ground for 1.75 miles, had a width of 300 yards and estimated peak wind gusts of 85 mph.

 “There are six properties we are aware of that had some kind of structural damage,” Mathews said.
 “We are very fortunate that no major house structural damage was done.”